sailfish-team/sailfish/doc/models.rst

 The Sailfish solver currently supports the following Lattice-Boltzmann models and grids:

+* single fluid

   * two-dimensional: D2Q9 (BGK, MRT models)
   * three-dimensional: D3Q13 (MRT), D3Q15, D3Q19 (BGK, MRT models)

+* binary fluid

+  * two-dimensional: Shan-Chen (D2Q9), free-energy (D2Q9, BGK, MRT) [PRE78]_
+  * three-dimensional: Shan-Chen, free-energy (D3Q19, BGK, MRT)

+..
+[PRE78] Contact line dynamics in binary lattice Boltzmann simulations, Phys.
+Rev. E 78, 056709 (2008).
+DOI: 10.1103/PhysRevE.78.056709

-The models are implemented in both the incompressible and weakly compressible version, the latter of which is the default.
+The single fluid models are implemented in both the incompressible and weakly compressible version, the latter of which is the default.
 To turn on the incompressible model, use the ``--incompressible`` command line switch.

 An external force field (body force) can be enabled in all models.
-The force field is defined as accelerations using the ``--accel_x``, ``--accel_y``, and ``--accel_z`` parameters.
-The field is uniform and acts globally in the whole simulation domain.

 A general overview of the Lattice-Boltzmann method
 --------------------------------------------------